moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/pitfalls.md

 ## Using JSX

 [JSX](https://react.dev/learn/writing-markup-with-jsx) (and its TypeScript version, TSX) is an extension of JavaScript that allows you to write HTML-like syntax in your code.
+[Webpack modules](/ext-dev/webpack#webpack-module-insertion) with a `.tsx` filename can use JSX directly.
 The default configuration of the build script is to convert the JSX to `React.createElement` calls:

 ```tsx
 const myElement = <span>Hi!</span>;